cara-lang/compiler/DESIGN.md

       | Y def -> 123
       | Z ghi -> 234
   as "or-patterns"
+* arrows in names? questionmarks in names? bangs in names? (perhaps not bangs, IDK)

 * if ... then ... without else implicitly returns () from the else, which means the then... also needs to return ().
   * automatic monad-wrapping of the ()?
 That's probably the only place where this would make sense.